 The first stop will be St. Cadocs hospital.
 This mental health facility doubled as the Leadworth hospital where The Doctor meets nurse Rory Williams, helps capture Prizoner Zero, and confronts the Atraxi in The Eleventh Hour.

 You’ll continue on to the Fields House.
 Now a fully functioning AirBnB property, the house is perhaps better known as the Wester Drumlins house visited by Sally Sparrow in Blink.
-If you aren’t sent back in time and allowed to live to death by the Weeping Angels, you’ll continue on to St. Woollo’s Cemetery where Sally visited the grave of her old friend Kathy Nightingale.
+You’ll also recognize the building as Bill’s new home from Knock Knock.
+If you aren’t sent back in time and allowed to live to death by the Weeping Angels or absorbed into the wooden walls, you’ll continue on to St. Woollo’s Cemetery where Sally visited the grave of her old friend Kathy Nightingale.

 From there you’ll visit Diverse Vinyl music shop in downtown Newport.
 Replace the vinyl albums in this iconic institution with DVDs and you’ll easily recognize it as Larry’s shop from Blink where Sally first discovers the Easter eggs The Doctor uses to communicate with her from 1969.